About OA

 Purpose

-• Recognize those who best exemplify the Scout Oath and Law in their daily lives and through that recognition cause others to conduct themselves in a way that warrants similar recognition.
+- Recognize those who exemplify the Scout Oath and Law in their daily lives and, through that recognition, cause others to act in the same way

-• Crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.
+- Reinforce a life purpose of leadership in cheerful service to others

 History

 The Order of the Arrow was founded by Dr. E. Urner Goodman and Carroll A. Edson in 1915 at the Treasure Island Camp of the Philadelphia Council, Boy Scouts of America.
 It became an official program experiment in 1922 and was approved as part of the Scouting program in 1934.
 In 1948 the OA, recognized as the BSA's national brotherhood of honor campers, became an official part of the Boy Scouts of America.
-In 1998, the Order of the Arrow became recognized as Scouting's National Honor Society when it expanded its reach beyond camping to include broader service to Scouting and the community.
+In 1998, the Order of the Arrow became recognized as Scouting America's National Honor Society when it expanded its reach beyond camping to include broader service to Scouting and the community.

 Membership

-The OA has more than 160,000 active members located in lodges affiliated with over 270 BSA local councils.
+The OA has more than 160,000 active members located in lodges affiliated with over 250 BSA local councils.

 Eligibility